hkust-temg4940c-fe/fe-asg-part1-shafirasya/README.md

 ### `npm start`

+To view from the public link, click here: https://hkust-temg4940c-fe.github.io/fe-asg-part1-shafirasya/

 In this project, I developed an interactive To Do List website with features based on given user stories.
-I used Typescript, HTML, CSS, as well as React and Material UI library to built the components.
-Along the development, I utilized ChatGPT to help me write some codes based on my logics.
+I used Typescript, HTML, CSS, as well as React and Material UI library to build the components.
+Along the development, I utilized ChatGPT to help me write some codes based on my logic.